techformist/adonis41-api-boost/README.md

 Oh.. and we also register these packages :)

-## Additional Functions
+## Additional Functionality

+1. Complete user registration, change password flow with email - thanks to Persona and Mail
+1. Use mail templates and do mail-merge (replace placeholders in template with data) using Adonis views
-1. Add 'sensible' user attributes like status, start date, etc. See
+1. Add 'sensible' user attributes like status, start date, etc. See the user migration file for `user`
+1. Simple authorisation flow using user role.
+See `app/services/AuthorisationService` to know more
+1. A sample `Service Request` entity that demonstrates authenticated routes
+1. Sample batch job that runs daily

 Find more superficial and minor changes at the end of this page.